akashadhikari/100-days-of-django-archived/logs.md

 **Thoughts** : A mandatory feature of profile edit was done.
 In the meantime, I was unaware about the fact that I had't set any permissions for the users who were trying to sneak into editing someone else's post.
 This is done now.

+## Day 26: August 5, 2018

+**Today's Progress** :
+- Media cdn configurations.
+- Frontend fixes.

+**Thoughts** :Of course, it's always wise to store media (and static) to a separate CDN.
+This is a test where I have kept the cdn within the project directory for simplicity but the basic idea is understandable.